ENTJ-A & ENTJ-T Explained: Differences, Careers & More!

 Comparing ENTJ-A and ENTJ-T Identities

-As you may expect, assertive ENTJs are more self-assured than turbulent ENTJs, but that’s just the tip of the iceberg.
+In other words, assertive ENTJs are more self-assured than turbulent ENTJs, but that’s just the tip of the iceberg.
 Besides that, assertiveness and turbulence play a role in ENTJs’ decision-making process, relationships, stress tolerance, and more.

 Given that ENTJs are typically self-confident and resilient individuals who aren’t prone to mood swings, it’s likely that most people with this personality type fall into the assertive ENTJ subtype.